Jo Allmand, BSc(Hons), Reg. MBACP (Accred)

 - For individual counselling and psychotherapy, my fees are £40 per hour-long session.

-The mutual assessment session is an opportunity for us to meet and explore whether we can work together and for you to find out more about what that work may be like.
-This session is different to a therapy session, and can be a bit more formal.
-You might use it to ask questions about what therapy means, or about how I work.
+The mutual assessment call is an opportunity for us to make phone contact and begin to explore whether we can work together, and for you to find out more about what that work may be like.
+This is different to a therapy session, and can be a bit more formal.
+You may wish to ask questions about what therapy entails, or about how I work.
+You can use this time to outline what brings you to consider therapy.
 I will listen carefully and inquire about some of what has brought you to find out about therapy.
 This might include your childhood and family history, as well as your present situation.
 This will help me to determine whether I will be able to support you therapeutically.
 If I am unable to do so, I will be able to suggest other sources of support which may be beneficial to you.
-If after this first assessment session you feel that you would like to come for counselling, we can arrange a regular appointment time.
+Should we then decide to set up an initial meeting, we will use this to continue our assessment process.

 Concessions offered for